-(ii) Loss, damage, liability, or expense caused by, resulting from, or incurred as a consequence of any delay or disruption, willful misconduct or lack of good faith by the Contractor or any of its representatives that have supervision or direction of--
+(ii) Loss, damage, liability, or expense caused by, resulting from, or incurred as a

 (A) All or substantially all of the Contractor's business; or

 (B) All or substantially all of the Contractor's operation at any one plant.

 (4) As to any risk that is assumed by the Government, the Government shall be subrogated to any claim, demand or cause of action against third parties that exists in favor of the Contractor.
 If required by the Contracting Officer, the Contractor shall execute a formal assignment or transfer of the claim, demand, or cause of action.